-After a fast and furious winter of writing, revising, and editing — my upcoming book “The Little Book of Wedding Checklists” is officially out for pre-sale here on Amazon US or Amazon Canada and drops July 7, 2020!
+After a fast and furious winter of writing, revising, and editing — my upcoming book “The Little Book of Wedding Checklists” is officially here on Amazon US or Amazon Canada and arrived July 7, 2020!
 While the world as we know it continues to shift rapidly right before our eyes, this book is a reminder for me that there exists much light alongside turmoil and change.

 What started out as a surprise project has grown into not just this book, but an upcoming podcast, and digital resource for engaged couples and more — it’s like the age old adage of “when you’re not out looking for [whatever “it” is], it finds you!” and this couldn’t be more true.

 I’ve been working with Callisto Media on the project, and they bring their expertise and heavy hitting experience with data magic to ensure that what we’re putting together is *exactly* what couples planning their weddings (you!) are looking for.

 Some of the most important notes are the following:

 1. GENDER NEUTRAL.
 We’re officially in an era where the pink, floral and brides-only emphasis on anything wedding feels outdated and frankly, missing the boat.
 So many couples have such a range of experiences that it’s a no brainer to ensure that they’re represented and included.
 From the cover design, to how we present different attire for each person, and especially the language, and more, we consciously edited this book with as much gender neutrality as we could.

 2. POCKET SIZED.
 Look, there are plenty of wedding binders out there.
 This book is meant to be a pint-sized resource that you can throw easily in your purse, backback, read on the subway or pull out without needing an entire table to work with.
 Less is more in our case, and it still has plenty of room for notes.